jeog/TDAmeritradeAPI/README.md

     }
 ```

-In the future construct a new Credentials struct from the saved credentials file:
+In the future a new Credential object can be loaded from the saved credentials file.

 ```
     [C++]
     Credentials